F1Tenth-INI/f1tenth_development_gym/README.md

  Please work on your own branches and do pull requests to the main branch.
  If possible, seperate your code into your own folders.

- Every driver class must have the function process_ovservation, whith the following arguments:
+ Every driver class must have the function process_observation, with the following arguments:
 ```python
 def process_observation(self, ranges=None, ego_odom=None):
       """